IV. Disorderly Conduct/Unacceptable Behavior

-- Any form of sexual harassment or coercion, including date or acquaintance rape.
+Any form of sexual harassment or coercion, any non consensual sexual contact, including date or acquaintance rape.

-- Any behaviors, which demonstrate an inability to abide by the requirements for group living.
+Any behaviors or actions, which demonstrate an inability to abide by the requirements for group living.

-- Posting of signs may be prohibited based upon written or graphic expressions which are an incitement to imminent lawlessness.
+1. Posting of Signs.
+Signs may be prohibited based upon written or graphic expressions which are an incitement to imminent lawlessness.
 The University will give careful consideration to the actual circumstances surrounding such expression, and posting of a sign will be prohibited only if the sign is an incitement to immediate violence or illegal acts.

 2. Obscene Postings.
 Posting of signs may be prohibited based upon obscenity.
 In determining what constitutes obscene material, a three-part test applies:

 a.
 The average person, applying contemporary community standards, would find that the work, taken as a whole, is designed to appeal to the prurient interest; and